TritonDataCenter/rfd/rfd/0155/README.md

 ## Object names

 There are very few limitations imposed on object names.
-This includes using object names that include forward slash characters to create the suggestion of a directory hierarchy for a set of object even though the buckets system uses a flat namespace.
+Object names must contain only valid UTF-8 characters and may be a maximum of 1024 characters in length.
+Object names may include forward slash characters (or any other valid UTF-8 character) to create the suggestion of a directory hierarchy for a set of object even though the buckets system uses a flat namespace.
 Care must be taken, however, to properly URL encode all object names to avoid problems when interacting with the server.

 ## Routes